 Yes, private clouds are built with high availability to maximize uptime.
 But that doesn’t mean they’re immune to failure.

-Whether the private cloud you’re using is hosted in your data center or at a service provider offering you infrastructure as a service (IaaS), platform as a service (PaaS), or completely managed services, there’s a chance each can fail.
+Whether the private cloud you’re using is hosted in your data centre or at a service provider offering you infrastructure as a service (IaaS), platform as a service (PaaS), or completely managed services, there’s a chance each can fail.
 The tipping point might come in the form of a natural disaster like a hurricane, flood, or snowstorm; a cybersecurity threat like ransomware or malware; or even an equipment failure.

 No matter what your private cloud infrastructure looks like, you need a DR plan in place to guard against these risks.
 Here’s what that looks like.